nmgithubuser2021/FinalProject/README.md

 For the main idea of this project, I am planning to exhibit most of the concepts I have learned in as subtle a way as I can via a menu system organized with functions.
 Also, for the project I plan to learn and demonstrate some of the material that didn’t have a problem set.
 Such as material from ch11-15 of the textbook.

+This program requires the import re module, also the texbook files mbox.txt and mbox-short.txt must be in the same folder or directory as the program.
+The program operates with a menu system all choices are listed for the user, and accessed via inputting 0-12.
 Completed: chapters 1-11 material, created videos with narration.

-Not completed: material for ch12-14.
-I choose to spend my time learning basic regex and creating a guide/practice program for myself with the project, rather than simply dable in the ch12-14 material.
+Not completed: material for ch12-15.
+I choose to spend my time learning basic regex and creating a guide/practice program for myself with the project.

 Works Cited